gussius/ng-textflow/README.md

 };
 ```

-The following example shown the use of the component where style object and text content is passed in.
+The following example shows the use of the component where style object and text content is passed in.
 ```html
 <ng-textflow
 	[nodeStyles]="nodeStyles"